Column: The Importance of Hardening Off Seedlings

 On the first day, move the seedlings outdoors for one hour in filtered sunlight, then bring them back inside.
 On the second day, increase the time to two hours.

-On the third day, the plants get to stay outdoors for 3 hours but you can slowly start them edging into a bit more sunlight.
-Each subsequent day, add an hour to the seedlings’ outdoor excursion, and continue moving them into brighter light.
+On the third day, the plants get to stay outdoors for 3 hours.
+But you can slowly start them edging into a bit more sunlight.
+Each subsequent day, add an hour to the seedlings’ outdoor excursion.
+At the same time, continue moving them into brighter light.

-At the end of that time – provided the timing is right for transplanting them into the garden – the seedlings will be ready to go.
+At the end of that time, the seedlings will be ready to go into the garden.
+That is, if the timing is right for transplanting them into the garden.

 What if you work full-time?
 That can make this process more challenging.
 Fortunately, there are some alternatives.
 I recommend starting the process on your days off, following the above routine.
 After that, choose a sheltered area gets dappled sunlight, set them outside for the day and bring them back inside when you get home.